augsmachado/augsmachado.github.io/README.md

 ## Text Standards
 The maximum size for texts is 1000 characters or 150 words.

+## Markdown Syntax
+This site is referece about [Basic Markdown](https://www.markdownguide.org/basic-syntax/).

 ## Attributions
 This site is based in Jekyll.